-When ISIS took over the northern Iraqi city of Mosul in early June 2014, a resident determined to begin a weblog to tell people what was certainly going on underneath the terrorist regime.
-The self-described “non-journalist” released Mosul Eye, where they cited ISIS’s selections, movements, and planned moves around Mosul—once in a while getting their records using simply chatting to militants on the street.
-Articles ranged from each day reports at the state of affairs inside the city for updates on counter-army operations and specified accounts of ISIS’s strategy.
+When ISIS took over the northern Iraqi city of Mosul in early June 2014, a resident was determined to begin a weblog to tell people what was going on underneath the terrorist regime; the self-described “non-journalist” released Mosul Eye, where they cited ISIS’s selections, movements, and planned moves around Mosul—once in a while, getting their records by simply chatting to militants on the street.
+Articles ranged from daily reports on the state of affairs inside the city for updates on counter-army operations and specified accounts of ISIS’s strategy.

 VICE: What prompted you to start the Mosul Eye?

-Mosul Eye: On the day ISIS-occupied Mosul, the whole thing appeared so dark and bleak.
-By then, I was already using my personal Facebook web page to put up information and statistics, so I decided to take it a step and launch the weblog to try to document the entirety that was going on within the city.
-Soon when I started running a blog, dozens of human beings sought to contact me.
+Mosul Eye: The day ISIS occupied Mosul, the whole thing appeared dark and bleak.
+By then, I was already using my personal Facebook web page to put up information and statistics, so I decided to take it a step and launch the weblog to try to document what was happening within the city.
+Soon, when I started running a blog, dozens of human beings sought to contact me.
 However, I never replied out of worry that they had been ISIS combatants seeking to tune me down.

 Read More Article: